legaldusty/NeoMorph/README.md

 NeoMorph's own code is released under the MIT License — see [LICENSE](LICENSE).

 The embedded iDisguise engine (the `de.luisagrether.*` packages) is subject to the [iDisguise license](LICENSE-iDisguise.md), which requires **non-commercial use** and **proper attribution**.
 Please review it before distributing.

+# KNOWN BUGS:

+- Ender Dragon morph is bugged visually.
+- Chest UI for morphs (/morph command ui) is bugged as well (**due to it being incomplete.**)
+- thats all i know so far :)